webhintio/hint/packages/hint/docs/user-guide/server-configurations/iis.md

 # Basic `web.config` for IIS

-The following `web.config` should be a good starting point to pass most of `webhint`'s checks that require modifying the server configuration.
+The following `web.config` should be a good starting point to pass most of `webhint`'s checks that require adding to or modifying the server configuration.

 There are some assumptions though: